Improving Domain Generalization with Domain Relations: Experiments

 \textbf{Dataset Descriptions.} Following~\citet{Xu2022GraphRelationalDA}, we use the DG-15 dataset, a synthetic binary classification dataset with 15 domains.
 In each domain $d$, a two-dimensional key point $x_d=(x_{d,1}, x_{d,2})$ is randomly selected in the two-dimensional space, and the domain meta-data is represented by the angle of the point (i.e., $\arctan{(\frac{x_{d,2}}{x_{d,1}})}$).
 50 positive and 50 negative datapoints are generated from two Gaussian distributions $\mathcal{N}(x_d, \mathbf{I})$ and $\mathcal{N}(-x_d, \mathbf{I})$ respectively.
 In DG-15, we construct the fixed relations between domain $i$ and $j$ as the angle difference between key points $x_i$ and $x_j$, i.e., $a^g_{ij} = \arctan{(\frac{x_{j,2}}{x_{j,1}})} - \arctan{(\frac{x_{i,2}}{x_{i,1}})}$.
 The number of training, validation, and test domains are all set as 5.
 We visualize the training and test data in Figure~\ref{fig:label_distribution_train} and~\ref{fig:label_distribution_test}.

-\textbf{Results and Analysis.} The performance of \mymodel\ on DG-15 is reported in the bottom table in Figure~\ref{fig:allresult_dg15}.
-It outperforms other methods by about 30\%.
-Previous methods also perform worse than random guessing, highlighting the importance of incorporating domain relations to transfer information between related domains.
-To further understand the performance gains, Figures~\ref{fig:prediction_baseline} and~\ref{fig:prediction_d3g} illustrate the predictions from the strongest prior method (GroupDRO) and \mymodel.
+\textbf{Results and Analysis.} The performance of \mymodel\ on the DG-15 dataset is in Figure~\ref{fig:allresult_dg15}.
+The results highlight several important findings.
+Firstly, it is observed that learning a single model fails to adequately capture the domain-specific information, resulting in suboptimal performance.
+To gain further insights into the performance improvements, Figures~\ref{fig:prediction_baseline} and~\ref{fig:prediction_d3g} depict the predictions from the strongest single model learning method (GroupDRO) and \mymodel, respectively.
 GroupDRO learns a nearly linear decision boundary that overfits the training domains and fails to generalize on the shifted test domains.
-In contrast, \mymodel\ leverages domain meta-data and generalizes well to test domains except for one without a nearby training domain.
+In contrast, \mymodel\ effectively leverages domain meta-data, resulting in robust generalization to most test domains, with the exception of those without nearby training domains.
+Secondly, when compared to domain-specific learning approaches such as LLE, DDN, and TRO, \mymodel\ demonstrates superior performance.
+This improvement can be attributed to \mymodel's enhanced ability to capture and utilize domain relations, enabling it to achieve stronger generalization capabilities.